volticks/CTF-Writeups/UIUCTF 21/insecure-seccomp/README.md

 };
 ```

-This stores a list/array of `sock_filter`s, and as the name would suggest this structure is intended to store an entire eBPF program, with many instructions.
+This stores a list/array of `sock_filter`s, and as the name would suggest this structure is intended to store an entire BPF program, with many instructions.

 Next some pretty nice stuff happens: